pruthvi247/developer_quest/notes/dockerAndKube/kubernetes/cka/1-Architecture.md

 ## Kubelet

 A kubelet is an agent that runs on each node in a cluster.
 It listens for instructions from the Kube API server and deploys or destroys containers on the nodes as required.
 The Kube API server periodically fetches status reports from the kubelet to monitor the status of nodes and containers on them.
+The kubelet was more of a captain on the ship that manages containers on the ship. kubelet that listens for instructions from the Kube API server and manages containers
+## Kube Proxy
-The kubelet was more of a captain on the ship that manages containers on the ship but the applications running on the worker nodes need to be able to communicate with each other.
-For example, you might have a web server running in one container on one of the nodes and a database server running on another container on another node.
+The Kube Proxy Service ensures that the necessary rules are in place on the worker nodes to allow the containers running on them to reach each other.For example, you might have a web server running in one container on one of the nodes and a database server running on another container on another node.
 How would the web server reach the database server on the other node?
 Communication between worker nodes are enabled by another component that runs on the worker node known as the Kube Proxy Service.

-## Kube Proxy
-The Kube Proxy Service ensures that the necessary rules are in place on the worker nodes to allow the containers running on them to reach each other.

 So to summarize, we have master and worker nodes.
 On the master, we have the etcd cluster, which stores information about the cluster.
 We have the kube scheduler that is responsible for scheduling applications or containers on nodes.
 We have different controllers that take care of different functions like the node controller, replication controller, et cetera.
 We have the Kube API server that is responsible for orchestrating all operations within the cluster.
 On the worker node, we have the kubelet that listens for instructions from the Kube API server and manages containers and the Kube Proxy that helps in enabling communication between services within the cluster.